Article to video generator for instant videos | HeyGen

 Yes.
 You can upload screenshots, diagrams, b-roll, and product clips to replace or complement suggested visuals in your article-to-video converter project.
 This gives you a mix of automation and full control where it matters.

 You can export formats ready for TikTok, Instagram, YouTube, LinkedIn, and your own site.
-Videos can be embedded near the article, shared in email, or used in ad campaigns, making it easy to turn a blog into a video.
+Videos can be embedded near the article, shared by email, or used in ad campaigns, making it easy to go from blog to video.

-A short article might become a thirty to sixty second clip, while a longer guide could run for a few minutes.
+A short article might become a thirty- to sixty-second clip, while a longer guide could become a few minutes.
 You can adjust duration targets and pacing so the video matches your strategy.

 Yes.
 You can refine scenes, update text, adjust timing, and swap visuals before exporting.
 If your article changes, you can reopen the project and generate a new version.

 Article to video extends the reach of content you’ve already created.
-It helps you connect with audiences who prefer video, lifts engagement metrics, and gives every strong article more opportunities to perform across channels.
+It helps you connect with audiences who prefer video, increases engagement metrics, and gives every strong article more chances to perform across channels.

 Explore more AI powered tools